-We realise that this Wetherspoon policy may seem quite strict, yet our pubs are busy, often with families and children present - and we serve a lot of food.
+We realise that this Wetherspoon policy may seem quite strict, yet our pubs are busy, often with families and children present - and we

 Not everyone likes dogs present in dining areas and, with the best will in the world, even well-trained dogs can sometimes behave unpredictably... and accidents can and do happen.